 Where “x” is (105 °C - TACTUAL) divided by 10.
 At a temperature of 55 °C, “x” = 5, and therefore helpful lifespan stretches from 5,000 hours at 105 °C to 32 x 5000 hours at 55 °C. That’s now 18 years and so much more practical.

-What Does “Useful Lifespan” Mean?
+What Does a Capacitor's “Useful Lifespan” Mean?

 Concerning the above datasheet, the right-hand highlighted column informs you that the capacitance may degrade from its original value down to a value that may be up to 40% lower over the component’s useful lifespan.
 So, if you select a 1000 μF capacitor for your design, you could expect its lowest initial value to be 800 μF based on the device’s 20% tolerance specified in the datasheet.
 Consequently, at the end of its “useful lifespan,” the worst-case scenario is that it might have dropped down to 60% of this 800 μF initial value, which is just 480 μF.
 As the designer, only you can say whether this will deliver adequate end-of-life performance for your product.
 It’s critically important that you, as a designer, must take this degradation factor into account.